rangle/ngCourse2/handout/redux/configuring_your_application_to_use_redux.md

 `combineReducers` allows us to break out our application into smaller reducers with a single area of concern.
 Each reducer that you pass into it will control a property on the state.
-So when we are subscribing to our state changes with Ng2-Redux's `@select` decorator, we are able to select a counter property counter, or any other reducers you have provided.
+So when we are subscribing to our state changes with Ng2-Redux's `@select` decorator, we are able to select a counter property, or any other reducers you have provided.

 ## Create and Configure a Store